weaviate/weaviate-io/developers/weaviate/quickstart/index.md

 <br/>

 :::note
-- It takes a minute or two to provision the new cluster.
+- Cluster provisioning typically takes 1-3 minutes.
 - When the cluster is ready, WCD displays a check mark (`✔️`) next to the cluster name.
 - Note that WCD adds a random suffix to sandbox cluster names to ensure uniqueness.
 :::